alan-platform/alan-platform.github.io/pages/docs/model/40/application/grammar.md

 						'ui' group (
 							'use as namespace' stategroup (
 								'no'
-								'yes' [ '@namespace' ] // use as a level in breadcrumbs )
+								'yes' [ '@namespace' ] // NOTE: shows group as a level in GUI breadcrumb )
 							'visible' stategroup (
 								'true'